 All visitors to the school will be asked to sign in at the school office and will receive a visitor's badge.
 This badge makes visitors distinct to the children from school staff who wear a name badge.
 Visitors will also be asked for i.d in order to confirm identify.
+Visitors with a red lanyard must be accompanied by a member of staff at all times.
 The school has a Visitor's Policy which can be obtained from the school office and is also available online.